Mike Zunino’s three-run homer propels Rays over Mariners, 5-4

 But this time it was the pitcher who followed the opener who struggled.
 Milone worked just four innings, giving up five runs on six hits — three of them home runs — with no walks or strikeouts.

+“My changeup was just a little flat,” Milone said.
+“And it seemed like they were kind of on it.
+I think I was just not finishing it very well.
+The locations were decent but it didn’t have that bite at the end that I would normally have when it’s down in the zone.
+I need that.
+When it’s flat, it becomes a more hittable pitch.”

-Following Zunino’s homer, Kevin Kiermaier crushed a solo homer for the fourth run of the inning.
+Following Zunino’s homer, Kevin Kiermaier crushed a solo homer for the fourth run of the fifth inning.

-Seattle answered with two runs in the bottom of inning.
+Seattle answered with two runs in the bottom of the inning.
 Mallex Smith led off with his seventh triple of the season, a line drive into the right-field corner that allowed him to race to third with ease.
 He scored easily on J.P.
 Crawford’s ground ball to first base.
 Omar Narvaez cut the lead to 4-3 by adding to his career-high total (17) in home runs, launching a solo shot into the right-field seats.

 The two teams exchanged runs in the sixth inning.
 Avisail Garcia crushed a solo homer to center and the Mariners answered with an RBI single from Tim Lopes.